AksuMelike/DSA210-Project/README.md

 2. **Exam Day Records** (covering the same period)

 ## Project Motivation
 As someone who listens to music regularly, I’ve always wondered how my listening habits change during stressful periods, such as exam days.
-This project aims to uncover patterns in my music choices, listening times, and durations during these specific periods.
+This project aims to uncover patterns in my listening times, and durations during these specific periods.
 The analysis seeks to provide insights into whether my music consumption adapts to different levels of focus and stress during exam days.

 ## Data Description
 This analysis utilizes two separate datasets: